 “I have infinite choice.
 I make decisions for me.”

-We see that immediately, a range of options opens up for her.
+If she does this, a range of options opens up for her.
 The most significant is that she can say “no” to what she doesn’t want to do.
-Equally as significant: she could actually begin to ask for what she wants.
+Equally significantly: she could actually begin to ask for what she wants.

 Now, clearly, some of the people in her life might not like this, especially the guy who is presently getting what she doesn’t what to give.
 He may very well try to guilt her back into doing what she is told.